diem/client-sdk-python/mini-wallet.md

 `diem.testing.suites` package includes a `conftest.py`, which will be loaded by pytest for setting up test fixtures.

-A package scope fixture in the `conftest.py` starts a MiniWallet application named `stubwallet` as a counterparty service for testing payment with the target server specified by the `--target` option here.
+A package scope fixture in the `conftest.py` starts a MiniWallet application named `stub-wallet` as a counterparty service for testing payment with the target server specified by the `--target` option here.

 ### Work with a local testnet